 English Literature is a single qualification that can be studied in either your first or second year as an AS qualification, or over two years as a full A Level.

 You will study nine texts in total from the three main genres of prose, poetry and drama, and from Shakespeare to twenty-first century writers, with the two main themes being Love Through The Ages and Modern Times.
 You will develop critical preferences and support them with evidence and relevant terminology.
 You will explore relationships between texts and the contexts in which they are written and received, and will draw out similarities and differences between texts.
 You will debate the opinions of other readers and develop your own informed personal responses.

-For the A level exams, you will revisit three of your AS texts and will additionally study one play, one novel and one poetry collection, all post-1900.
+For the A Level exams, you will revisit three of your AS texts and will additionally study one play, one novel and one poetry collection.
+You will also be examined on a previously-unseen prose extract and on two previously-unseen poems.
 For coursework, you will study one further novel and will work independently on a text of your own choosing (negotiated with your teacher); you will write a 2500-word comparative analysis of these texts in their respective contexts.

 AS Literature is assessed by two examinations.
-A2 Literature is assessed by three examinations and one coursework essay.
+A Level Literature is assessed by two lengthy examinations and one Non-Exam Assessment.

 Most students will go on to study at university.
 Many A Level English students go on to take the subject at degree level; some choose to follow degrees in Journalism, Creative Writing and Media related courses.
 A Level English Literature is a very versatile subject to study and if you are considering going into employment after College, this qualification will demonstrate your ability to communicate at a high level of competency.
 The study of English is useful for a wide range of careers including the legal profession, teaching, the media, the forces and marketing.